How Google Photos joined the billion-user club

 — Google Photos (@googlephotos) May 28, 2015

 During Google’s I/O keynote on May 28, Sabharwal and Lieb appeared onstage to introduce Google Photos, snapping a selfie of themselves to show off what you could do with the service.
-News coverage and first-look reviews were uniformly positive and sometimes even giddy—not always the case for a new Google offering—with various outlets calling the app “magical“, “brilliant,” and “essential.”
+News coverage and first-look reviews were uniformly positive and sometimes even giddy—not always the case for a new Google offering—with various outlets calling the app “magical,” “brilliant,” and “essential.”

 More important, consumers embraced Google Photos at the sort of scale the company craves.
-In its five months, it racked up 100 million monthly users.
-For the app’s first anniversary, Google announced the headcount had reached 200 million.
+In its first five months, it racked up 100 million monthly users.
+For the app’s first anniversary, Google announced the head count had reached 200 million.
 A year after that, it was at half a billion.

 Google has kept that growing user base engaged with a steady flow of new capabilities.
 Many of them involve sharing photos—but with a more intelligent, intimate feel than anything in Facebook.
 Partner Accounts, for example, let you automatically share photos that show specific people with a confidante.
 “I’ll be sitting here and my phone will buzz because my wife took a photo of our kids back in Australia,” says Sabharwal.
 It’s his single favorite Google Photos feature.